AriFordsham/GHCWiki/monoidal-categories.md

 ## Design of the monoidal category classes and the new Arrow/proc desugaring story

+### What are monoidal categories and why are they useful?

+Monoidal (and related) categories capture the basic notion of *process*.
+This is most easily noticed by recognising a tool for using monoidal categories called [ string diagrams](http://ncatlab.org/nlab/show/string+diagram).
+Examples of string diagrams include circuit diagrams, flow charts, signal flow diagrams, Feynman diagrams, proof nets, etc. In that way, monoidal categories are like Arrows (indeed, every Arrow is a monoidal category with an additional structure which allows reification of functions, and application of one input to another) - except much more general.
+For example, Megacz's work on Generalized Arrows can be entirely subsumed by monoidal categories (indeed, I even based the initial design off of parts of his thesis)

 ### Overview

-The class hierarchy is based on monoidal categories, and monoidal categories with additional structure.
+The new class hierarchy is based on monoidal categories, and monoidal categories with additional structure.
 What is a monoidal category? [ From ncatlab:](http://ncatlab.org/nlab/show/monoidal+category)

 <table><tr><th>Definition</th>
 <th>Explaination